-DUI Attorney Delaware
+DUI Lawyer in Delaware

 What is DUI?

-When someone drives, operates, or is in physical control of a vehicle while impaired by alcohol or drugs (whether prescription or illegal) they are Driving Under the Influence (DUI).
+When someone drives, operates or is in physical control of a vehicle while impaired by alcohol or drugs (whether prescription or illegal) they are Driving Under the Influence (DUI).
 In Delaware, a BAC of .05% is required for a conviction, although police may arrest a driver at .08%.

 It’s important to understand implied consent.
 This law states that driving in Delaware voluntarily grants consent to sobriety tests such as a breathalyzer.